Ferrari Special Editions & One Offs

 Base Car: Ferrari 458 Speciale

 The 458 Speciale MM is a one-off sports car based on a Ferrari 458 Speciale and built for a British customer.
 Designed in-house by the Ferrari Styling Centre, the 458 MM Speciale was built on the chassis and running gear of the 458 Speciale.
 The special client was looking for extremely sporty lines and specified a ‘visor’ effect for the glasshouse: a black-painted A-pillar, very much in the style of the 1984 Ferrari GTO, helps provide a wraparound solution between the windscreen and side windows which thus meld into single, seamless glass surface.
-Had handcrafted aluminium and carbon fibre.
+Handcrafted aluminium and carbon fibre.
+Learn More

 Ferrari J50